GekkoTheFirst/challenge-one/README.md

 # Structure
 It is my solution for the test challenge.
-It is written in ruby & in java.
+It is written in ruby & in java:
-Ruby solution is located [HERE](https://github.com/GekkoTheFirst/challenge-one/tree/master/ruby) *WIP* Java solution is located [HERE](https://github.com/GekkoTheFirst/challenge-one/tree/master/ruby)
+* Ruby solution is located [HERE](https://github.com/GekkoTheFirst/challenge-one/tree/master/ruby)
+* Java solution is located [HERE](https://github.com/GekkoTheFirst/challenge-one/tree/master/java)

 This article contains few chapters to explain the steps how to build & run the project on an Android simulator.

 ## Application
 This is how application looks like:

 ![GitHub](/resources/app.png)